Professional11 min read

 Addressing Power Imbalances

 When providing feedback to supervisors or senior colleagues, the power differential can make honest communication difficult.
-Anonymous feedback levels the playing field, allowing important observations to be shared without career risk.
+Private feedback levels the playing field, allowing important observations to be shared without career risk.

 Reporting Sensitive Issues

 Sometimes issues need to be raised that could be personally or professionally risky to report openly.
-Anonymous channels provide a safe way to highlight problems that might otherwise go unreported.
+Private channels provide a safe way to highlight problems that might otherwise go unreported.

 Breaking Social Barriers

 Workplace friendships and social dynamics can complicate feedback.
-Anonymity removes these social pressures, enabling more objective and honest assessments.
-Understanding why privacy matters helps appreciate the value of anonymous communication.
+Privacy removes these social pressures, enabling more objective and honest assessments.
+Understanding why privacy matters helps appreciate the value of private communication.

 Providing Uncomfortable Truths

 Sometimes the most valuable feedback is also the most uncomfortable to deliver.
-Anonymity makes it possible to share difficult observations that could improve processes, behaviors, or outcomes.
+Privacy protections make it possible to share difficult observations that could improve processes, behaviors, or outcomes.

 The quality of your feedback matters as much as its content.
-Here's how to make your anonymous feedback impactful:
+Here's how to make your private feedback impactful:

 Be Specific and Concrete